htsrjdrouse/oskars_swingvision_analysis_library/README.md

 An example of this code is posted at: http://boxa.labbot3dsystems.com/tennisdata/oskars.SwingVision.shot.datamodel.php

-If you like this show some love and use our referral code if you still haven't up for SwingVision: https://swing.tennis/r/ee4778c442f60bcf
+If you like this show some love and use our referral code if you still haven't signed up for SwingVision: https://swing.tennis/r/ee4778c442f60bcf

 Here is a link to the match: https://swing.tennis/matches/sw2-Nwjhejk